-However, you’ll find there’s a tipping point where an operations manager can no longer schedule engineers using just their savvy and intuition.
-Jobs start slipping through the cracks, engineers run late, and one cancellation call can throw the entire schedule into chaos.
+Ultimately, you’ll find there’s a tipping point where an operations manager can no longer schedule engineers using just their savvy and intuition.
+Jobs start to get missed, engineers run late, and one cancellation call can throw the entire schedule into chaos.

 How Manual Scheduling Systems Decrease Customer Satisfaction

 Manual Scheduling Problem #1: Your engineers run late.

 Manual Scheduling Problem #2: Customers don’t get the engineer with the right skills for the job.

 Manual Scheduling Problem #3: Your engineers get stressed out, increasing service recalls and creating communication issues with customers.

 Manual Scheduling Problem #4: You have trouble complying with SLA agreements.

 Manual Scheduling Problem #5: Your customers can’t book their own appointments.

 Problem #1: Your engineers run late.